agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 things didn't work out after the MBA or even after consulting, I am able to jump into DW to end up with atleast 970 lives.

-But I feel at many times that I might not be suited for Management Consulting in top firms, as it seems to be for people who have been achieving all their life.
+But I feel at many times that I might not be suited for MC in top firms, as it seems to be for people who have been achieving all their life.
 I don't really think I am one of those people.
 80k-hours-career-guide seems to point out that[ early on we know little about our strengths and options and that it is better to